 # Manual Checkpoint/Restore

 For both CPU and GPU workloads, no additional configuration is required.
 Below is an example of a simple CPU workload that counts from 0 to 600, sleeping for 1 second between each count.
+By default, Cedana must be enabled to checkpoint SLURM jobs.

 ```bash